tahabasri/Salesforce-DeFacto/ExperienceCloud/LWR-SupportRTL/README.md

 </script>
 ```

-So let's analyze this code:
+Let's analyze this code:
-- when page loads
+- when the page loads,
-- look for the guilty cookie
+- look for the cookie,
-- if it's there and has as value one of the RTL supported languages
+- if it's there and has -as value- one of the RTL supported languages,
 - toggle on the custom class that's responsible for setting correct RTL styling/tweaking

-> Make sure you set the Site security to `Relaxed CSP: Permit Access to Inline Scripts and Allowed Hosts` in order to allow inline scripts to function, this won't reduce your security as the inline code is messing with styling, no external code is getting triggered.
+> Make sure you set the Site security to `Relaxed CSP: Permit Access to Inline Scripts and Allowed Hosts` in order to allow inline scripts to function.
+No external code is being executed here.

-Same in the head markup, add these styling classes:
+Next, in the head markup, add these styling classes:
 ```
 <style>
     .rtlEnabled {